alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2024/2024-07-23-rule-on-sujud-to-anyone-other-than-allah.md

 ---
+date: 2024-07-23
+group9: true
+hijri: Muharram 17, 1446
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: Ruling on prostrate to anyone other than Allah
-date: 2024-07-23
-hijri: Muharram 17, 1446
 source: Fatawa al-Lajnah ad-Da'imah, Fatwa no.4400‏, Question 2
-category: [fatwas]
-note: true
-group9: true
-locale: en
-lang: en
 summary: If they insist on offering Sujud to anyone other than Allah after being informed, they should be sentenced to death for apostasy.
+title: Ruling on prostrate to anyone other than Allah
 ---

 ### Question: